vaneseltine/ash-williams/README.md

 # ash

-Hunting Deadites in the references.
+Hunting the [evil dead](https://www.science.org/content/article/zombie-papers-wont-die-retracted-papers-notorious-fraudster-still-cited-years-later) in the scientific literature.

 This is a work heavily in progress.
 It will be soon be available via: